The Harder-Narasimhan stratification of the moduli stack of G-bundles via Drinfeld's compactifications: The main theorem

 \sssec{Degree and slope of a bundle} We denote the connected component of $\Bun_P$ and $\Bun_M$ corresponding to $\lambdach_P \in \Lambdach_{G,P}$ by $\Bun_{P,\lambdach_P}$ and $\Bun_{M,\lambdach_P}$, respectively.
 If $F_P$ is a $P$-bundle on $X$ which lies in $\Bun_{P,\lambdach_P}$ we will refer to the element $\lambdach_P$ as the \textit{degree} of $F_P$.

 Furthermore, we propose to call the element $\phi_P(\lambdach_P)$ the \textit{slope} of~$F_P$.
 We have several reasons for this choice of terminology.
 First, for $G=\GL_n$ this notion indeed reduces to the usual notion of slope of vector bundles (see Section \ref{GL_n}).
-Second, for an arbitrary reductive group~$G$, the element~$\phi_P(\lambdach_P)$ in fact determines the slopes of certain naturally associated vector bundles (see Proposition \ref{slope-of-associated-bundles} and Remark \ref{slope remark}).
+Second, for an arbitrary reductive group~$G$, the element~$\phi_P(\lambdach_P)$ in fact determines the slopes of certain naturally associated vector bundles (see Proposition \ref{slope-of-associated-bundles} and Remark \ref{slope remark}); in other words, the element~$\phi_P(\lambdach_P)$ yields the correct Tannakian version of slope.
 Third, by analogy with the case $G = \GL_n$ (see Section \ref{GL_n}), the terminology is motivated by the re-definition of semistability of $G$-bundles that we introduce next.

-\sssec{Semistability} We propose the following definition of semistability of $G$-bundles, which is equivalent, though not tautologically, to the usual definition.
+\sssec{Re-definition of semistability} Using the above notion of slope, we propose the following re-definition of semistability of $G$-bundles, which is equivalent, though not tautologically so, to the usual definition.

 Let $F_G \in \Bun_{G, \lambdach_G}$ be a $G$-bundle on $X$.
 Then we call~$F_G$ {\it semistable} if one of the following equivalent conditions holds:

 \begin{itemize} \item[] \item[$(a)$] For every parabolic $P$ and for every element $\lambdach_P \in \Lambdach_{G,P}$ such that~$F_G$ admits a reduction $F_P \in \Bun_{P, \lambdach_P}$ of degree $\lambdach_P$ we have